RULES & REGULATIONS

 - The racecourse is 100 metres in length and includes two start/finish lines located at the North and South ends of Dow’s Lake, with an additional 75m at each end.
 All races will be 100m unless adjusted to a shorter distance by unforeseen circumstances.

-- The course will consist of seven lanes and will be marked with pylons and flags at the start and finish lines.
+- The course will consist of seven lanes and will be marked with flags at the start and finish lines.
 Lane number 1 will be the lane closest to the Officials/Announcers Tent.

 - Each boat will race in its appropriately numbered lane.